thehapax/ngx-echarts-starter/README.md

     "tslib": "^1.10.0",
 ```

-- if using "@angular/core": "~9.1.7", need to downgrade in package.json or charts will be 'null'
+- if using "@angular/core": "~9.1.7", for now, ngx-echarts: 5.0.0 is broken, need to downgrade in package.json or charts will be 'null', hopefully the developers will fix it soon.

 ```